Nutribuddy-2k23/Nutribuddy-Main/README.md

 [![Watch the video](./images/nutriBuddy_YT_Thumbnail.jpg)](https://www.youtube.com/watch?v=AaRl_7nD2YU)

 ### Technology Readiness Levels based development:
-Technology Readiness Levels (TRL) are a type of measurement system used to assess the maturity level of a particular technology project where in it is evaluated against the parameters for each technology level and is then assigned a TRL rating based on the projects progress.
+Technology Readiness Levels (TRL) are a type of measurement system used to assess the maturity level of a particular technology project where in, it is evaluated against the parameters for each technology level and is then assigned a TRL rating based on the projects progress.
 There are nine technology readiness levels.
 TRL 1 is the lowest and TRL 9 is the highest. [(source)](https://www.nasa.gov/directorates/heo/scan/engineering/technology/technology_readiness_level)

 ![TRL](./images/tlr.jpg) <div align="right"> Image Credit: NASA </div>